In this review… The Dog Food Advisor takes an in-depth look at Taste of the Wild Dog Food… and its 4 most popular sub-brands.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Taste of the Wild Dog Food looks like an above average dry product.
+Based on its ingredients alone, Taste of the Wild looks like an above-average dry dog food.

 And a fat-to-protein ratio of about 57%.